 Surrogacy Cycle Overview

-It is necessary to synchronize the menstrual cycles of the surrogate and the intended parent in order to obtain mature eggs and embryos and transfer these back into a perfectly prepared endometrium (uterine lining) to maximize the chances of pregnancy success.
-This is done using a variety of hormonal manipulations .
-We will determine which technique will work best for each circumstance.
-Once both women’s (surrogate and intended parent) ovarian function is suppressed and their cycles synchronized, they can begin the process of preparing for pregnancy.
+It is required to synchronize the menstrual cycles of the surrogate and the expected parent for getting the mature eggs and embryos and transfer these back into a flawlessly prepared uterine lining for increasing the chances of successful pregnancy This is done with the help of hormonal guidance.
+We rule out the best technique that works best for every situation.
+Once both surrogate and expected parent ovarian function are suppressed and their cycles synchronized, they can begin the process of preparing for pregnancy.

-On about the same day, the surrogate and intended parent will begin hormonal therapies to prepare the appropriate target for pregnancy success.
-The surrogate will begin taking estrogen to stimulate endometrial (uterine lining) growth and the intended parent will begin taking FSH to stimulate egg production.
-These treatments are monitored with ultrasound and blood estrogen levels until the eggs are ready to be retrieved and the uterus is ready to accept an embryo.
-Usually these treatments will take approximately two to three weeks and require five office visits for ultrasounds and blood tests.
+On the same day, both the expected parent and the surrogate and begin the hormonal therapies to prepare the appropriate target for pregnancy success.
+The surrogate will start taking estrogen to spur the endometrial growth and the intended parent will also start taking FSH for stimulating the production of the ovum.
+These treatments are monitored with the help of ultrasound and blood estrogen levels till the eggs become ready to be retrieved and the uterus becomes ready for implantation.
+Generally, these treatments take around two to three weeks and need five office appointments for processes like ultrasounds and blood tests.

-Consequently, IVF and embryo transfer is done.
+Consequently, IVF and embryo transfer are done.

-In successful cycles, the hormonal supplements are continued through the first trimester (12 weeks) of the pregnancy.
-Once the first trimester is completed and the placenta has matured to the point where it can provide for all the hormonal needs of the pregnancy, no further supplements are required.
-We will monitor blood levels of estrogen and progesterone at the end of the first trimester and taper off the hormone supplements gradually.
-Once the hormone supplements are stopped, the rest of the pregnancy is indistinguishable from any other pregnancy!
+In cycles that are successful, the hormonal supplements are maintained throughout the first trimester (12 weeks) of gestation.
+At the conclusion of the first trimester when the placenta matures to the point where it can accommodate all the hormonal demands of the pregnancy, no additional supplements are needed.
+Blood levels of estrogen and progesterone are monitored at the end of the first trimester and decrease of the hormone supplements slowly.
+After stopping the hormone supplements, the remaining pregnancy is alike as any other pregnancy!